openMF/mifos-gazelle/docs/MIFOSX.md

 At deploy time, `deploy_mifosx_from_yaml()` in `src/deployer/mifosx.sh` recreates the namespace, copies the manifest directory into a scratch working directory (`/tmp/gazelle-deploy/mifosx`), substitutes the real domain into the web app's deployment and each ingress (`apply_domain_to_file`), restores the Fineract demo-data dump, and applies the whole directory with `apply_kube_manifests`.
 It then blocks in `wait_for_fineract_api_ready()` until every tenant listed in `FINERACT_TENANTS` answers on the Fineract API before reporting success.

-Because the entire directory is applied, **adding a module is a matter of adding its manifests** — `mifosx.sh` needs no code change.
+Because the entire directory is applied, **adding a module is mostly a matter of adding its manifests**.
 That is how the reporting, workflow and credit bureau modules were integrated, and it is why per-module setup logic (downloading a plugin, creating a database, waiting on a dependency) is expressed as initContainers in the manifests rather than as shell steps in the deployer.
+The one thing a new manifest cannot pick up on its own is domain substitution: that is applied per file, so a module adding an ingress also needs a line in `mifosx.sh`.
+See [Adding a New MifosX Module](#adding-a-new-mifosx-module).

 Image tags are pinned in the manifests; see [Version Pins](#version-pins).